DanielTakeshi/Paper_Notes/reinforcement_learning/High-Dimensional_Continuous_Control_Using_Generalized_Advantage_Estimation.md

-**Main contribution**: a *family* of *policy gradient* estimators, called "Generalized Advantage Estimators," with an emphasis on analysis (and experimental results!) in the online and batch setting (this isn't the first time GAEs have been used)I interpret this as a subset of policy gradient algorithms.
+**Main contribution**: a *family* of *policy gradient* estimators, called "Generalized Advantage Estimators," with an emphasis on analysis (and experimental results!) in the online and batch setting.
+I interpret this as a subset of policy gradient algorithms.

 To be clear, what are the different policy gradient methods?